Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 BOOL flag;
 ```

-It's now clear that `flag` isn’t an ordinary integer variable, but instead represents a Boolean condition, (The compiler still treats `flag` as an `int` variable, of course.)
+It's now clear that `flag` isn't an ordinary integer variable, but instead represents a Boolean condition, (The compiler still treats `flag` as an `int` variable, of course.)
 In later chapters, we'll discover better ways to set up a Boolean type in C89 by using type definitions and enumerations.

 <span class="C99Symbol"></span>